Common Name: Meadow Sedge

 Latin Name: Muhlenbergia rigens

-Native Habitat: Canyons, chaparral, woodlands between 2,500 and 7,000 feet in southern California costal ranges, and in Mojave and Chuhuahuan deserts
+Native Habitat: Canyons, chaparral, woodlands between 2,500 and 7,000 feet in southern California coastal ranges, and in Mojave and Chihuahuan deserts

 Soil: Low organic content, well drained, adaptable